The U.S. tax system is organized according to the calendar year. Payroll taxes are withheld or exempt as determined by tax status and treaties.

 Nonresident alien tax status is generally exempt from FICA tax for those of F-1 student or J-1 student or non-student nonresident alien status.

-Contact Payroll Services for questions regarding individual tax status.
+Contact Foreign National Tax staff with questions regarding individual tax status.